000Twilight/000Twilight/README.md

 ### Hi there, I'm Mario Richie Lim! 👋

 ## About Me
-I’m a third-year Informatics student at Multimedia Nusantara University, passionate about problem-solving, web development, and UI/UX design.
-My journey in informatics has been filled with exciting projects, including:
+A 3rd year Informatics student at Multimedia Nusantara University, passionate about problem-solving, web development, and UI/UX design.

 ## Projects
 - Currently tackling new challenges with a **scheduling system** for my former school.